I've been playing Monster Hunter for 10 years and even I'm terrified of this Wilds speedrunner deleting a Tempered Gravios in 37 seconds

 But from what I'm seeing, aco's got a fully-reinforced Artian heavy bowgun with affinity infusions and water element, letting it pump out critical hits using ammo that Gravios is weakest to.
 That's paired with enough pieces of Gore Magala armor to get the full Black Eclipse set bonus, which raises attack against large monsters and inflicts you with Frenzy.

 Because aco's pumping out so much damage, that Frenzy is almost immediately cured, providing its usual bonus affinity upon recovery.
-Aco's also tossed on the Corrupted Mantle, provides increasing attack and affinity bonuses with repeated attacks.
+Aco's also tossed on the Corrupted Mantle, which grants attack and affinity bonuses that increase with repeated attacks.
 (It also decreases your health, but that's not an issue when you can basically delete a monster by looking at it intently.)

 Filling out aco's decoration slots are jewels providing the Water Attack skill to increase inflicted water elemental damage, the Critical Element skill to increase elemental damage inflicted with crits, the Critical Boost skill to make crits deal yet more damage.
 Also maxed out is Agitator, which increases both attack and affinity when fighting an enraged large monster—like, for example, a Gravios that's understandably angry about being ambushed with numerically unprecedented violence.